shiermann/svelte-aks/README.md

 ```
 kubectl get all -n ingress-nginx
 ```
 You should see a pod with the name `myapp` with the state `Running`.
+Now let's check if it is also running on AKS.
+In the section `services` you should see an External-IP in the `ingress-nginx-controller`.
+If you call that IP on your browser, you should see a running Svelte website.
+Great, you're done!

 # Sources